Teething Babies Advice

 Cool, sugar-free drinks will help to soothe your baby’s gums, and may also help if they are dribbling excessively.
 The best option is to give them cool water – just make sure it is not too cold.

 If teething is making your baby dribble more than usual, make sure you frequently wipe your baby’s chin and rest of their face.
 This will help to prevent them developing a rash.
-Dribblebuster dribble bibs are useful for this as they fit closely to the neck and absorb the dribble, but make sure they have a soft backing to avoid irritation.
+Dribblebuster dribble bibs are useful for this as they fit closely to the neck and absorb the dribble, but make sure they have a soft backing to avoid irritation and are thick enough to absorb the moisture.